"Nitish Kumar, Lalu Prasad are daydreaming": Ravi Shankar Prasad rips into opposition | Politics

 - India

-Bharatiya Janata Party on Saturday mocked at the opposition party meeting, saying that Chief Minister Nitish kumar and Rashtriya Janata Dal (RJD) leader Lalu Prasad Yadav were "daydreaming" reminding them of their "suffering" during the Emergency imposed by late Prime Minister Indira Gandhi.
+Bharatiya Janata Party leader Ravi Shankar Prasad on Saturday mocked at the opposition party meeting, saying that Chief Minister Nitish Kumar and Rashtriya Janata Dal (RJD) leader Lalu Prasad Yadav were "daydreaming" reminding them of their "suffering" during the Emergency imposed by late Prime Minister Indira Gandhi.
 "Lalu Ji and Nitish Ji went to jail during the Emergency in the country.
 How much they suffered during the Indira regime.
-They are hobnobbing with Rahul Gandhi for the sake of power," he said.
+They are hobnobbing with Rahul Gandhi for the sake of power," BJP leader Ravi Shankar Prasad said.

 The BJP leader took a dig at the Lalu's "Shadi kariye, aur hum log baraati chale", suggestion to the Congress leader Rahul Gandhi to get married and they would be part of grooms party.
 Continuing the attack against the opposition, Prasad said, "How far will they (opposition) stay united in their opposition to PM Modi and what can they do to grab power.
 Let us see".